Qui Tam Lawyers

 Medicare fraud, Medicaid fraud and defense contractor fraud are only a few examples of illegal activities that cost our federal government millions of dollars every year.
 If you are aware of fraudulent bills that your employer has submitted to the U.S. government, you could be entitled to compensation and protection under a law known as the federal False Claims Act.

-Attorney Law Office of William M. Julien, P.A. offers a free initial consultation to evaluate your situation and advise you of your rights.
-For a free consultation, call 888-993-4611 or fill out the contact form on this website.
+Our Qui Tam attorneys offer a free initial consultation to evaluate your situation and advise you of your rights.
 From our office in Boynton Beach, we represent whistleblowers in West Palm Beach, Miami, Fort Lauderdale and throughout the state of Florida.
+For a free consultation, call 561-560-5597 or email us.

 What Is A Qui Tam Lawsuit?